Online Plane Making Classes with Scott Meek

 The internet has obviously changed the world in dramatic ways in the last decade.
 It has become so much easier to seek out knowledge on a seemingly endless range of topics.
 One of the most fascinating things to emerge in all this is the ability to take classes online, and this has not been lost in the world of woodworking.
 I believe the internet has helped to further this craft tremendously with the wealth of information available online.
 I’ve seen fellow woodworkers start to teach others using the power of the internet.
 Shannon Rogers has The Hand Tool School.
 Chuck Bender has No BS Woodworking.
 Also, there are numerous sources of woodworking knowledge available for free through videos, blog posts, and more.
 Now, I’ve decided to throw my hat in the ring and offer classes of my own.
 I want to use the knowledge I’ve gleaned in the past three years to teach others how to make wood body hand planes.

-I also have a few copies of my recently released DVD, Make A Wooden Smoothing Plane with Scott Meek, available below.
+I will also, at times,have some copies of my recently released DVD, Make A Wooden Smoothing Plane with Scott Meek, available below.
 The DVD covers the same topics as my online classes, but you don’t get the 1 on 1 interaction and real time questions and support as you craft your plane.
 The DVD was produced by Popular Woodworking Magazine.
+If I don’t have the DVD available right now, or you would like the digital download version, buy it directly from Popular Woodworking.

 Learn How To Make A Wood Body Plane